-When autumn finally releases its hold on winter, Oklahomans have to say good-bye to such things as fall colors and warm weather bird species, including purple martins, scissor- tailed flycatchers and other avian summer residents.
+When autumn finally gives in to winter, Oklahomans have to say goodbye to such things as fall colors and warm-weather bird species, including purple martins, scissor-tailed flycatchers and other avian summer residents.
 But, winter is a time for greetings and with the brisk north winds comes wintering birds.
-Cedar waxwings, purple finches, pine siskins, bald eagles, many different species of waterfowl and hawks can be seen across Oklahoma’s winter landscape.
+Cedar waxwings, purple finches, pine siskins, bald eagles, and many different species of waterfowl and hawks can be seen across Oklahoma’s winter landscape.

 Some birds migrate out of the state, some migrate into the state, and others call Oklahoma home year-round.